Kiwis Count Survey

 Measures the quality of public sector organisations' services by researching New Zealanders' perceptions and experiences.

-This report is the sixth quarterly update from the Kiwis Count survey and is the first quarterly update to use a simplified format.
-The update is now a 1-page PDF document which can be downloaded here and a link to a spreadsheet of survey statistics which can be downloaded here.
+This report is the seventh quarterly update from the Kiwis Count survey.
+The update is a 1-page PDF document which can be downloaded here and a link to a spreadsheet of survey statistics which can be downloaded here.

 The Kiwis Count survey has been developed from work done by the SSC multi-year research programme on what services really matter to the New Zealand public.
 You can find more information on this work and the drivers that identified what services would be measured here.